 We plan to continue development to support the strengthening of our external fixation product portfolio.
-Throughout 2022, we launched the Drive Rail system that complements the Mini Rail and Orthex product offering.
-In addition to a suite of innovative features, this system is compatible for use with the Orthex frame.
+In 2023, we launched our enhanced software and surgical planning software.
 Further development will focus on hardware and software upgrades as well as a completely new system for emergency fracture management.